edgyJackson/GoBattleNinja/README.md

 - [License](#license)

 # Background
 Pokemon IV's, Charge move Priority and Fast-move timing are hard concepts to understand as a beginner or casual pokemon go player.
+I wanted to know whether I needed my Scrafty for ultra league to be XL'd or "Best Buddies".
+The process to get the answer to this question was complicated so I decided to create an information and training hub that provides easy access to pokemon data, trends and knowledge that otherwise may be rather,... complicated to find.

 ### Techonlogies used:
-- https://github.com/pvpoke/pvpoke json endpoints for league rankings
+- https://github.com/pvpoke/pvpoke (PVPOKE)json endpoints for league rankings
-- https://pokeapi.co/ for current pokemon go data Pokeminers
+- https://pokeapi.co/ for current pokemon go data
-- https://github.com/PokeMiners for pokemon go assets and the most recent gamemaster json
+- https://github.com/PokeMiners (PokeMiners)for pokemon go assets and the most recent gamemaster json
 - Pokemon Stat product algorythm

 # Contributing